menglongguo/website/_projects/MiscProj.md

 ### ABB point gripper

-This was a gripper for the ABB Yumi robot to simulate a point contact with embedded ball bearings.
+This was a gripper was created for [Autolab](http://autolab.berkeley.edu/) to simulate a point contact with embedded ball bearings.
-Since it was one of the first projects in [Autolab](http://autolab.berkeley.edu/) and gets used every day for research, it holds a special place.

 ![abb](/website/assets/images/11abb.jpg)